greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ANALYZE.html.md

     -   The column for which statistics is being computed.
     -   The queries that are issued to collect the different statistics for a single column.
     -   The statistics that are collected.

+SKIP_LOCKED
+:   Specifies that `ANALYZE` should not wait for any conflicting locks to be released when beginning work on a relation: if it cannot lock a relation immediately without waiting, it skips the relation.
+Note that even with this option, `ANALYZE` may still block when opening the relation's indexes or when acquiring sample rows from partitions, table inheritance children, and some types of foreign tables.
+Also, while `ANALYZE` ordinarily processes all partitions of specified partitioned tables, this option will cause `ANALYZE` to skip all partitions if there is a conflicting lock on the partitioned table.

 table
 :   The name \(possibly schema-qualified\) of a specific table to analyze.
 If omitted, all regular tables \(but not foreign tables\) in the current database are analyzed.